debbie-tommy/CTF-Learn/DefensiveSec.md

 Data processing arranges it into a format suitable for analysis.
 The analysis phase seeks to find more information about the attackers and their motives; moreover, it aims to create a list of recommendations and actionable steps.

-## Digital Forensics & Incidence Response
+## Digital Forensics & Incident Response

 ### Digital Forensics covers: